 Our success depends in part on our ability to sell our products to large customers and on the renewal of subscriptions and contracts with these customers in subsequent years.
-For the years ended 2022, 2021 and 2020, we derived 34%, 35% and 30%, respectively, of our total revenues from our top 10 customers.
+For the years ended 2023, 2022 and 2021, we derived 37%, 34% and 35%, respectively, of our total revenues from our top 10 customers.
 Uncertain economic conditions, changes in the regulatory environment or other factors, such as the failure or consolidation of large customer companies, internal reorganization or changes in focus, or dissatisfaction with our products, may cause certain large customers to terminate or reduce their subscriptions and contracts with us.
 The loss of any one or more of these customers could decrease our revenues and harm our current and future operating results.
 The addition of new large customers or increases in sales to existing large customers may require particularly long implementation periods and other significant upfront costs, which may adversely affect our profitability or divert resources from our other priorities.
 To compete effectively, we have in the past been, and may in the future be, forced to offer significant discounts to maintain existing customers or acquire other large customers.
-In addition, we may be forced to reduce or withdraw from our relationships with certain existing customers or refrain from acquiring certain new customers in order to acquire or maintain relationships with important large customers.
-As a result, new large customers or increased usage of our products by large customers may cause our profit margins to decline, and our ability to sell our products to other customers could be adversely affected.
+As a result, new large customers or increased usage of our products by large customers may cause our profit margins to decline.